 5.2 International Tax Coordination

-If we understand the term “tax coordination” in the sense of substantive tax law and with respect to harmonization initiatives, this issue is covered in other Chapters of this Unit 5.
-But “Tax coordination” also has a rather new and procedural feature on the side of the tax authorities, and this aspect is explained in the following.
+The term “tax coordination” - understood in the sense of substantive tax law and with respect to harmonization initiatives - has been discussed in other Chapters of this Unit.
+However, the term has a relatively new and procedural feature on the part of the tax authorities as well.
+This aspect is explained below.

-The international coordination of tax authorities can be best described when it comes to so-called joint audits.
-“Joint audits” are coordinated bilateral and multilateral external tax audits that can be carried out within the framework of intergovernmental administrative assistance, in addition to the exchange of information upon request and the spontaneous and automatic exchange of information.
+The international coordination of tax authorities is best described when it comes to “joint audits.”
+Joint audits are coordinated bilateral and multilateral external tax audits.
+Joint audits are carried out within the framework of inter-governmental administrative assistance.
+There is an exchange of information upon request leading to the spontaneous and automatic exchange of information.
 In such a coordinated international external audit, at least two states participate in order to conduct an audit in the field of direct taxation regarding the tax circumstances or cross-border business relations of companies simultaneously or jointly.
 Internationally, the terms “multilateral control” (MLC) or joint audit have become established in common parlance for such procedures.

-The legal basis for joint audits within the EU is the EU Mutual Assistance Directive (Council Directive 2011/16/EU of February 15, 2011) and its implementation in national law in the EU Mutual Assistance Act of June 26, 2013.
-In addition, cooperation with almost all third countries is now possible within the framework of a “joint audit” via Article 26 of the respective double taxation treaty and the Convention on mutual administrative assistance in tax matters of 16 July 2015.
+The legal basis for joint audits within the EU is the EU Mutual Assistance Directive (Council Directive 2011/16/EU of 15 February 2011) and the basis for its implementation in national law is in the EU Mutual Assistance Act of 26 June 2013.
+In addition, cooperation with almost all third countries is now possible within the framework of a joint audit via Article 26 of the respective double taxation treaty and the Convention on mutual administrative assistance in tax matters of 16 July 2015.

-In case of a national audit, the auditors only perform sovereign activities in their own country, whereas in the case of a joint audit, foreign auditors may be actively or passively present in the country or domestic auditors may actively or passively participate in the audit activities abroad.
-“Active” in this context means that foreign auditors, provided the taxpayer gives his/her consent, may perform certain investigative actions in the presence of domestic officials, such as examining records and questioning persons (active audit right).
-The information obtained during the joint external tax audit is exchanged (directly) insofar as it is likely to be relevant for taxation in the other EU member state.
+In respect of a national audit, auditors only perform sovereign activities in their own country.
+In the case of a joint audit, foreign auditors may be actively or passively present in the country while domestic auditors may actively or passively participate in the audit activities abroad.
+“Active” in this context means that foreign auditors, provided the taxpayer gives consent, may perform certain investigative actions in the presence of domestic officials, such as examining records and questioning persons (an active audit right).
+The information obtained during the joint external tax audit is exchanged directly insofar as it is likely to be relevant for taxation in the other EU Member State.

-The foreign auditor must observe the restrictions or obligations arising from the national regulations of the other EU member state or third country in comparison with national procedural regulations.
-Conversely, the examiner sent to the foreign country is only entitled to the powers that arise under domestic law and the national law of the requested country.
-If the law of the requested EU member state or third country provides for more extensive possibilities of investigation or rights than domestic law, the seconded employee cannot make use of these possibilities of information.
+The foreign auditor must observe the restrictions or obligations arising from the national regulations of the other EU Member State or third country as well as national procedural regulations.
+Conversely, an examiner sent to a foreign country is only entitled to the powers that arise under domestic and national law of the requested country.
+If the law of the requested EU Member State or third country provides for more extensive possibilities of investigation or rights than domestic law, the seconded employee cannot take advantage of such privileges.

-The domestic and foreign officials involved in the joint external tax audit shall prepare a coordinated protocol of results of the joint external tax audit at the end of the joint audit.
+At the end of the joint external tax audit, the domestic and foreign officials involved in the audit prepare a coordinated protocol of their results.
 This protocol contains the jointly determined facts and a legal assessment based on the respective national tax laws, taking into account the applicable double taxation treaty.
-The protocol serves as a basis for the implementation of the ascertained facts in the form of tax audit reports into the respective national law of the countries involved.
-If a mutual agreement procedure follows, it can be completed more quickly and efficiently on the basis of the facts determined in the joint external tax audit.
+The protocol serves as a basis for the implementation of the ascertained facts in the form of tax audit reports in the respective national law of the countries involved.
+If a mutual agreement procedure follows, it can be completed faster and more efficiently on the basis of the facts determined in the joint external tax audit.